-&lt;sup>8 We did not evaluate why enforcement was not able to provide approval sooner because we considered this to be outside the scope of the audit we were asked to conduct.
+8 We did not evaluate why enforcement was not able to provide approval sooner because we considered this to be outside the scope of the audit we were asked to conduct.

-&lt;sup>9 When a negative dilute occurs, program policy requires participants to receive another drug test but does not specify how quickly this test should occur.
-For the 11 negative dilutes in our sample, we determined that this policy was reasonably followed.
+9 When a negative dilute occurs, program policy requires participants to receive another drug test but does not specify how quickly this test should occur.
+For each of the 11 negative dilutes in our sample, an additional test was completed within a day or two of the reported result.